one recruiter being selected from many

 Recruiters prioritize clients who demonstrate commitment and exclusivity.
 When your job is just one of many, competing with other recruiters or job boards, you risk being deprioritized.
 A recruiter who senses a true partnership with a hiring company is far more likely to dedicate their highest efforts to filling that role with the best possible candidate.

-Why Partnering with One Recruiter is More Effective
+Is Working with One Recruiter is More Effective?

 Now that we’ve explored the downsides of working with too many recruiters, let’s take a closer look at why sticking to one trusted partner is a smarter, more efficient strategy.